 Harbour Air is a seaplane company with a terminal in Victoria’s Inner Harbour and connections to Vancouver, Whistler and other cities on Vancouver Island.

 Harbour Air suspended operations during the spring of 2020 due to the coronavirus pandemic.
-However, as of early July, flights have resumed with lower capacities and reduced schedules.
+Flights started back up again though.
+As of December 2020, passengers are required to wear face masks.

 For additional status updates see the Harbour Air website.